Jo Holliday

 BSc, MA, PhD

-Prior to joining the department in 2015, she spent 14 years in the School of Social Sciences at Cardiff University, where she also gained her PhD.
-During this time, Jo was Project/Trial Manager for a number of studies concerned with child and adolescent health.
-These projects included trials of complex public health interventions, secondary data analysis studies and policy evaluations.
+Prior to her time at Oxford, Jo spent 14 years in the School of Social Sciences at Cardiff University—where she also earned her PhD—serving as Project and Trial Manager for numerous public health studies focused on child and adolescent health.
+Her experience spans complex intervention trials, secondary data analysis, and policy evaluation.

 Recent publications